 4. To ensure that appropriate infrastructure improvements are built in to each approved planning application.

 5. To monitor Section 106 Agreements and ensure that all funding generated, including Community Infrastructure Levy, is allocated in an appropriate way by South Gloucestershire Council with full transparency and disclosure.

-Thornbury Well Being Network is a group who have a holistic interest in MIND, BODY, SPIRIT and ENVIRONMENT.
 We meet every 4th Tuesday of the month except December.
 For more information, please email Christine Carter below.
+Everyone welcome.